 Great for Streaming & Torrenting Protection

 NordVPN gives you access to every popular streaming service, including Netflix U.S. and BBC iPlayer.
 You could also watch Kenji’s Room on J Sports even if you’re not in Japan.
-If you plan on using NordVPN for torrenting, you’d be glad to know that it’s our best VPN for torrenting.
+If you plan on using NordVPN for torrenting, you’d be glad to know that it’s on our or list of the best VPNs for torrenting.

 NordVPN also offers great online privacy.
 In addition to a strict no-logging policy, it has the Onion over VPN feature, which is available with NordVPN’s two-year plan, its best value option.